saisampathpaladi/K8-at-home/README.md

 ## K8s-at-home

-This repository provides instructions for setting up a Kubernetes cluster at home for learning and experimentation purposes.
+This repository provides instructions for setting up rancher for Kubernetes cluster at home for learning and experimentation purposes.
 It supports both Windows and Linux systems.

 **Prerequisites**